 Are you preparing for an upcoming home renovation?
 Do you need to change your outdated tiles?
 If so, you don’t want to miss our prediction of the 2019 tile trends.
-Get to know the hottest tile colours, finishes, textures, and formats we’ve seen at the at the 2018 Cersaie trade fair in Italy.
+Get to know the hottest tile colours, finishes, textures, and formats we’ve seen at the 2018 Cersaie trade fair in Italy.
 We picture these tiles inside every Australian home soon too!

 Here’s a sneak peek into the trending tile designs in Australia next year:

-Terrazzo is the biggest tile trend of 2019.
+Terrazzo is the biggest tile trend in 2019.
 We will see it everywhere from the living areas, dining rooms, kitchens, bathrooms, laundry rooms and more.
 People will embrace larger tile sizes with bigger terrazzo chips next year.
 They will start using slabs measuring 600×1,200mm and 1,200×1,200mm indoors.